allwefantasy/byzer-ml-example/README.md

 ## 2. How to use

-before you use these examples, you need to install Byzer Desktop.
+Before you use these examples, you need to install Byzer Desktop.
 Please refer to [Byzer Desktop Installation Guide](https://zhuanlan.zhihu.com/p/603399058).
 If you have installed Byzer Desktop before, please make sure the version of Byzer Desktop plugin >=0.9.0 (or reinstall Byzer Desktop according to the guide)

 ### 2.0.
 Setup python environment